kaikai-qin/kaikai-qin.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
+- *2025.08*: Best Poster Award at the union conference of CCF CAD\&CG and CSIAM GDC
 - *2025.01*: Second Prize of the Graduate Innovation Scholarship of the "Qiu Junping and Yan Jinlian Graduate Education Award Fund"
 - *2024.07*: First Prize in the 2024 Excellent Paper Selection of Zhejiang Applied Mathematics Research Association
 - *2024.07*: Hangzhou Dianzi University 2024 Excellent Doctoral Dissertation Cultivation Project Approved